macCesar/purgetss-docs/docs/Commands.md

 ```

 ### Requirements
-Please make sure you have `app.idprefix` and `app.idprefix` settings configured.
+Please make sure you have `app.idprefix` and `app.idprefix` properties configured in Titanium's `config.json` file.

 ```bash
 # A name in reverse domain name format.